alfahami/docker-cheat-sheet/README.md

 # Hands on Docker
 An overview of docker and its functionalities.\
-A cheat sheet of its basic command\
+A cheat sheet of its common used commands\
 A yet minimal, simple to be complex guide on docker.
 Based on [The Docker Handbook](https://www.freecodecamp.org/news/the-docker-handbook/#introduction-to-containerization-and-docker "FreeCodeCamp")